Sturm-Liouville problems with a boundary condition depending linearly on an eigenparameter: Introduction

 The eigenvalues $\{\lambda_n\}_{n\ge 0}$ are arranged in order of non-decreasing real parts and counted with their algebraic multiplicities.
 Their asymptotic behavior is given by \cite[Theorem~2.2]{binding2} as

-Using (1.4) one can show that the root functions with one function removed form a system quadratically close to the trigonometric systems.
-This method of using the biorthogonal system for the minimality and then the quadratic closeness for the basis properties is due to E.I.
+Using (1.4) one can show that the root functions with one function removed form a system quadratically close to the trigonometric systems except some special cases which we focus on in this paper.
+This method of using the quadratic closeness and Bari's theorem for the completeness in $L_2(0,1)$ first appeared in the paper of A. G. Kostyuchenko and A. V. Skorokhod \cite{kost}.
+The method of using the biorthogonal system for the minimality is due to E.I.
 Moiseev and N.Yu.
 Kapustin (see \cite{mois} and its references).

-The main novelty of the results in the current paper is that all the choices of the removed root function are considered case by case.
+The main novelty of the results in the current paper is more general boundary condition (1.2) (cf. \cite{shkalikov2} where $y'(0)=0$), and that all the choices of the removed root function are considered case by case.
 Also, the paper reveals a symmetry between the cases \(\lambda_{n}= -\frac{d}{c}\) and \(\lambda_{n}\neq -\frac{d}{c}\), which was not observed in the earlier works (cf. \cite{kerimov0}, \cite{kerimov1}).
 Another important feature of the paper is that we did not use the characteristic function

 in the proofs.
 The earlier works heavily relied on the use of this function.
 Avoiding the use of the characteristic function made the proofs below more simple but it required more delicate use of the associated functions.